Miscarriage, stillbirth and neonatal death

 Throughout your antenatal care your midwives are constantly reviewing and monitoring you and your baby.
 This is done through face-to-face or telephone conversations, education, urine and blood pressure testing, blood tests and scanning.

-Later in pregnancy feeling your baby’s movements is done by women themselves, we know that when baby’s movements reduce or suddenly increase this can be a sign your baby is sick and further monitoring in the hospitals Day Assessment Unit or triage departments may be required so observations can take place and a decision made as to whether to deliver the baby early in some cases.
-For further information on reduced baby movements visit Kicks Count or download their app.
+Later in pregnancy understanding your baby’s movements is done by women themselves.
+We know that when baby’s movements reduce or suddenly increase this can be a sign your baby is unwell and further monitoring in the hospitals Day Assessment Unit or Triage departments may be required so observations can take place and a decision made as to whether to deliver the baby early in some cases.
+For further information please see feeling your baby move is a sign that they are well or movements matter video

 Miscarriage